Frequently Asked Questions

 Also, don’t connect to your HRM device from Windows, but connect to it directly from inside the game to ensure best results.

-Bluetooth: Due to security reasons Oculus in general does not grant bluetooth permisions for external devices, so even though bluetooth HRMs connect and work fine in our development builds, we can not activate these in the release versions.
+Bluetooth: Due to security reasons providers like Meta in general do not grant bluetooth permisions or support for external devices, so even though bluetooth HRMs connect and work fine in our development builds, we can not activate these in the release versions.

-We are working on a solution that will allow us to activate bluetooth usage for this usecase, but for the time being we can not.
+We are working on a solution that might allow us to activate bluetooth usage for this usecase, but for the time being we can not.

-ANT+: The quest doesn’t have the necessary hardware integrated for ANT+ communication, so there is no possibility to use ANT+ HRMs.
+ANT+: The mobile headsets don’t have the necessary hardware and drivers integrated for ANT+ communication, so there is no possibility to use ANT+ HRMs.

 The “official” songs come preinstalled with PowerBeatsVR in two volumes (1 & 2).
 Note that you can auto-generate layouts for any arbitrary songs on your computer as well (supported formats: mp3, ogg, flac, and wav).